w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ### Downward Transfers

-Downward transfers are when an account on the Relay chain sends a transfer to their own account on a different parachain.
-This type of transfer uses a depository and mint model, meaning that when the DOT leave the senders account on the Relay chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens in the specified amount on the parachain.
+Downward transfers are when an account on the Relay Chain sends a transfer to their own account on a different parachain.
+This type of transfer uses a depository and mint model, meaning that when the DOT leave the senders account on the Relay Chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens in the specified amount on the parachain.

-For example, we can send tokens from Alice's account on the Relay chain to her own account on parachain 200.
-To do so, we will need to head to the `Network` > `Parachains` tab and click on the `Transfer to chain` button.
+For example, we can send tokens from Alice's account on the Relay Chain to her own account on parachain 200.
+To do so, we will need to head to the "Network" > "Parachains" tab and click on the "Transfer to chain" button.

 ![rococo downward transfer](assets/rococo/rococo-downward-transfer.png)